 - 1. ITU's AI for Good and Sponsors Visibility: Ensure that the ITU's AI for Good initiative and any additional sponsors of the competition are featured in the communication materials of the National Organizer, including but not limited to its official website, public statements, digital documentation, promotional materials, and any used communication mediums.
 The ITU will inform the "National Event Coordinator" which entities should be included on each type of material.
-The typography of the AI for Good logo or any others may not be altered under any circumstances. - 2.
+The typography or the logo of ITU or AI for Good may not be altered under any circumstances. - 2.
 Autonomy in Sponsorship: The National Organizer is granted the autonomy to seek its own collaborators to sponsor the event.
-The National Organizer commits to notifying the ITU of its intention to initiate communication with potential sponsors.
-In doing so, and to avoid any potential conflicts of interest, the National Organizer shall refrain from contacting ITU Members as well as AI for Good sponsors (past and potential) which include the following entities and their affiliates, subsidiaries, or holding companies: Accenture, ACM, Adobe, Airbus, Alibaba, AMD, ARM, Avast/GEN, AWS, BOND.AI, Botnar Foundation, BRICS, Cap Gemini, CEIMIA, China Telecom, Cisco, Credo AI, Dell, Deloitte, drainpipe.io, ETRI, Everguard.ai, EY, Federal Government of Switzerland, Fondation Botnar, FSAB Consulting, Google, HP, HPE, HSBC, Huawei, IBM, Immersion4, Infosys Consulting, IsDB, Ithra/Aramco, Kay Family Foundation, Korean Ministry of Science & ICT, Kozminski University, KUKA, Kunshan Fengjingtuo Electronics, Lenovo, Live Tiles, Lockheed Martin, Microsoft, Monash University, Oracle, Philips, Planet Home, PwC, Qatar Foundation, Resecurity, Rohde & Schwarz, Salesforce, Samsung, SAP, Saudi Arabia CST, Shell, Shutterstock, Siemens, SingularityNET, Skolkovo, SPIE, ST Microelectronics, Swisscom, Swisslog, T-Systems, Tata Consultancy Services, Technology Innovation Institute, TDRA UAE, TikTok/ByteDance, TONOMOUS.NEOM, VISA, Vodafone, Zero Abuse Project, ZTE. - 3.
-Social Media Usage: Use the social media denominations and hashtags determined by the ITU.

-4. Targeted Promotion Conduct: Conduct sufficient targeted promotion to encourage team participation in the competition in the "National Organizer" geographic area, in addition to the promotional support provided by the ITU.
+The National Organizers commits to notifying the ITU of the intention to initiate communication with potential sponsors. - 3.
+Social Media Usage: Use the social media denominations and hashtags determined by the ITU. - 4.
+Targeted Promotion Conduct: Conduct sufficient targeted promotion to encourage team participation in the competition in the "National Organizer" geographic area, in addition to the promotional support provided by the ITU.